Updated: Jan 29

 So for a lot of us, coming out of these environments and having societal pressures to be perfect or close to it, has led to a lot of feelings that are then translated to anything we want to do in life.
 Specifically in this instance, starting a practice.

-If people find out we are starting a practice, what are they going to think?
+If people find out we are starting a physical therapy private practice, what are they going to think?
 What if they think I'm not good enough?
 What if I try to help a patient and it doesn't work?
 Do I really have enough experience to practice on my own?
 What if I charge someone for services and they're unhappy with their experience?
 What if I don't make enough money or find enough patients?

 What if they find out I'm a total fraud because I've never opened a practice before?